‘It’s a Shame’: Zoho’s Sridhar Vembu Slams ₹1 Crore MBBS Fees in India, Cites Vietnam’s ₹4 Lakh Option

 Zoho’s Sridhar Vembu questions why Indian MBBS fees touch ₹1 crore, while Vietnam offers medical education at ₹4L/year.
 NEET, seats, cost gap explained.

 Now, Zoho founder Sridhar Vembu has publicly questioned this growing affordability crisis in Indian medical education.
-In a post that is resonating widely with students and parents alike, Vembu pointed to a stark comparison that has gone viral—Vietnam offers MBBS degrees to Indian students at just ₹4 lakh per year.
+In a post that is resonating widely with students and parents alike, Vembu pointed to a stark comparison that has gone viral, Vietnam offers MBBS degrees to Indian students at just ₹4 lakh per year.

-“I recently came across Indian students going to Vietnam to study medicine.
-The colleges there charge them ₹4 lakh a year.
-I am told the quality of education is good,” he wrote, adding: “It is a shame that Indian students have to go abroad to get an affordable medical education,” Vembu writes.
+Vembu wrote on Twitter that he recently had come across Indian students going to Vietnam to study medicine.
+The colleges there charge them ₹4 lakh a year. he also added that the quality of education is good.
+It is a shame that Indian students have to go abroad to get an affordable medical education.

 MBBS in Vietnam vs India: The Cost Gap

-Vietnam, which has a similar per capita income to India, appears to align its foreign student fees with its economic reality—charging ₹4–5 lakh per year for a full-time MBBS degree.
+Vietnam, which has a similar per capita income to India, appears to align its foreign student fees with its economic reality, charging ₹4–5 lakh per year for a full-time MBBS degree.
 In comparison, private Indian colleges charge anywhere between ₹10–25 lakh per year, pushing the total cost over ₹1 crore in some cases.

 “Vietnam charges ₹4 lakh a year for MBBS, roughly in line with their per capita GDP.
 Why are we charging ₹1 crore?
-Shouldn’t our education system reflect economic realities and enable access for all?” — Sridhar Vembu.
+Shouldn’t our education system reflect economic realities and enable access for all?” writes Sridhar Vembu.

-For Indian families, the cost of pursuing MBBS in a private institution can be back-breaking.
+For Indian families, cost of pursuing MBBS in a private institution can be back-breaking.
 Education loans may help, but not all students qualify, and repayment burdens often discourage middle-income families.

-Yet, the number of MBBS seats remains limited:
+Yet, number of MBBS seats remains limited:

 Total MBBS seats in India (2024–25): Around 1,08,940